jdyver/cd-demo/README.md

 ```

 ### Step 5.
 Jenkins deploys the Jenkins_Deployed_App
-- Once the minute poll from Jenkins completes...
+- At a high level, once the minute poll from Jenkins completes...
 (Can view from 'Console Output' within the cd-demo project)
     - Jenkins checks Github if there are any commits.
     - Jenkins builds the container image in the DCOS sandbox and tags as latest.
     - Jenkins pushes container image to Dockerhub.
-    - Jenkins tells Marathon (DCOS) to update/deploy the 'jenkins_deployed_app'.
+    - Jenkins tells Marathon (DCOS) to update/deploy the 'jenkins_deployed_app' container from Dockerhub to a DCOS node.

+- In the background, DCOS:
+    - Gives resources to a Jenkins executor to run the job.
+    - Gives resources to the newly deployed jenkins-deployed-app.
+    - Marathon-LB automatically discovers the app and manages web requests via port 80.

 ![CD Webpage Output](https://github.com/jdyver/cd-demo-jd/blob/master/img/JenkinsSetup-4.png)